 Huge Floods

-Tom Foster, who lives in the Tri-Cities, maintains HUGEfloods which is an excellent website with many photographs of geologic features he has taken.
-He has produced several popular "I-90 Rocks" and "2 Minute Geology" videos with Nick Zentner (Central Washington University) and lists 25 features related to the Ice Age Floods region.
+Tom Foster (Tri-Cities) maintained HUGEfloods which is an excellent website with many photographs of geologic features he has taken.
+He produced several popular "I-90 Rocks" and "2 Minute Geology" videos with Nick Zentner (Central Washington University) and listed 25 features related to the Ice Age Floods region.

 Washington Geological Survey